Matteo294/ATP-analysis/README.md

 The dataset was taken from [Jack Sackmann's Tennis ATP Database on GitHub](https://github.com/JeffSackmann/tennis_atp), where one can also find feature descriptions and additional informations.

 The project is divided into two main parts:
-- [Part One](#part-one-exploratory-data-analysis): exploratory data analysis (EDA) on player statistics.
+- [Part One](#part-one-exploratory-data-analysis): exploratory data analysis (EDA) on top-six players' statistics.
+- [Part two](#part-two-djokovic_exploratory-data-analysis): exploratory data analysis (EDA) on Novak Djokovic's statistics.
-- [Part Two](#part-two-machine-learning-model): building a machine learning model to study Novak Djokovic's performance and predict match outcomes.
+- [Part Three](#part-two-machine-learning-model): building a machine learning model to study Novak Djokovic's performance and predict match outcomes.

 ---